johnshellabarger/wheres-that-macdonlads/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Where's that MacDonald's is a geo-location guessing game based on various locations of McDonald's across the world.
+Users have to guess their location based on the context clues they can find in the google street view.

 ### Built With